chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 **Note:** After the first run, passwords in the configuration file will be encrypted and replaced with base64-encoded values.

+## Sample `haproxy.cfg` configuration

-Sample `haproxy.cfg` configuration (make sure that it is hardened before using it in production ready environment):
+This is a sample `haproxy.cfg` configuration.
+Ensure that your configuration is hardened before using it in a production environment.

     global
       log 127.0.0.1 local0